Pandemic Adaptation. How Hospitality and Restaurant Industries Сonform

 COVID-19 has wreaked chaos on the world.
-It has impacted the health and wellness of millions: tested our healthcare system’s limits, restricted travel, moved schools and universities online, forced millions of people to stay home, and totally changed the way people interact with each other and forced millions people to accept new pandemic adaptation rules.
+It has impacted the health and wellness of millions: tested our healthcare system’s limits, restricted travel, moved schools and universities online, forced millions of people to stay home, and totally changed the way people interact with each other, and forced millions of people to accept new pandemic adaptation rules.

 All over the world companies are doing their best to protect their employees, customers, and communities.
 As we all still are staying at home, work continues for some and stalls for others.
 Restaurant and hotel industries are attempting to rebuild themselves and adapt to the present situation, implementing new features, and creating a new customer experience.

 Tough times force companies to think outside the box and become more efficient.
 While hotel owners make decisions about layoffs and closures, hotel technology companies are grappling with emerging trends that will shape the future of the industry.
 By no means, does it ease the current situation, but this time will undoubtedly accelerate the long term trend towards digital transformation in hospitality in a variety of ways that will create a stronger hospitality industry in the medium to long term.

 The pandemic situation will certainly make guests more sensitive to hygiene in hotel rooms, which leads to a new level of cleaning norms.
 Cleaning and ventilation standards are going to face many changes.
 The way we have been doing room preparation and services could be forever altered as we explore new touch-less experiences.

 Keyless options are also expected to increase as more and more guests prefer to use their smartphones in lieu of traditional keys.
 And we are likely to see further growth in environmentally oriented energy solutions such as motion-activated lighting systems, faucets, and toilets as they have unintended benefits of being touchless.
 This will result in less interaction between janitors and service staff and, consequently, less communication between guests than before.
 This could change the way guest rooms’ layouts and the design of common spaces.